My Personal Journey

 Dr. Chrisenia White’s Professional Bio

 Dr. Chrisenia White is known for taking time to uncover the hidden cause of many health problems and meeting each patient where they are in their lives to re-establish their health.
 Dr. White was born in Lake Forest, IL and raised in North Chicago, IL.
-Dr. White opened Acure Wellness in 2015 in Naperville, Illinois.
-Dr. White enjoys working with various health problems.
+Dr. White opened Acure Wellness in 2015 in Naperville, Illinois and relocated to the DMV in 2019.
+Dr. White enjoys working with various health problems, but is passionate about women’s health.

 Dr. White works with the following cases